Department Name: 8M100: School Of Journalism and Media

 Questions regarding the position may be directed to Search Committee Chair Al Cross at: [email protected]

 Position Time Status: Full-Time

-Qualified candidates must possess a terminal degree (doctorate preferred) in a related discipline.
+Qualified candidates must possess an advanced degree (doctorate preferred) in a related discipline.

 Required Related Experience:

 The School seeks candidates with strong news judgment, the ability to tell creative stories, and instructional experience, including supervision of a student-produced newscast.

 Doctorate Preferred.
 Candidates with web design, media convergence skills, experience seeking external funding and experience with preparing Hearst and AP award entries are also preferred.

 The University of Kentucky is committed to a diverse and inclusive workforce by ensuring all our students, faculty, and staff work in an environment of openness and acceptance.
 We strive to foster a community where people of all backgrounds, identities, and perspectives can feel secure and welcome.
 We also value the well-being of each of our employees and are dedicated to creating a healthy place to work, learn and live.
 In the interest of maintaining a safe and healthy environment for our students, employees, patients and visitors the University of Kentucky is a Tobacco & Drug Free campus.

 As an Equal Opportunity Employer, we strongly encourage veterans, individuals with disabilities, women, and all minorities to consider our employment opportunities.

 Any candidate offered a position may be required to pass pre-employment screenings as mandated by University of Kentucky Human Resources.
 These screenings may include a national background check and/or drug screen.